BDA-KTS/Telegram-Data-Collection/README.md

     `config.py` - configurable parameters of the framework

 # Environment SetUp
-This program requires Python 3.x to run.
+This method requires Python 3.x to run.

 # Dependencies
-To install the dependencies you may use: pip3 install -r requirements.txt
+To install the dependencies you may use:

+  `pip3 install -r requirements.txt `

 You should also have Telegram installed and a Telegram account in your phone